BestTimesToVisit.com Logo

 food

-Don't miss out on the 'Cozido das Furnas,' a traditional stew slow-cooked underground using volcanic heat in Furnas Valley.
-You can pre-order it at restaurants like Tony's or Caldeiras & Vulcões for a truly unique culinary experience.
-It's a hearty meal, perfect after a day of exploring.
+Don't miss 'Cozido das Furnas,' a traditional stew slow-cooked underground using volcanic heat in Furnas, São Miguel.
+You can see it being prepared at restaurants like Tony's or Caldeiras & Vulcões, but make sure to reserve your spot a day or two ahead as it's a popular dish.

 packing